IBM/ibm-maximo-contextual-anomaly-detection-models/onboarding/README.md

 │   └── yt_kpi.yml                      <-- Configuration for data parameters to be provided by user
-├── cookbooks                           <-- Contains runnable cookbooks to go through the flow │   ├── Create_Monitor_Device.ipynb     <-- Cookbook to create a Device on Monitor from the data │   ├── supervised_anomaly_deploy.ipynb <-- Cookbook to deploy the KPIs after training and device creation │   └── supervised_anomaly_train.ipynb  <-- Cookbook to train contextual anomaly model on the data using config └── data                                <-- Raw data files
+├── cookbooks                           <-- Contains runnable cookbooks to go through the flow │   ├── Create_Monitor_Device.ipynb     <-- Cookbook to create a Device on Monitor from the data │   ├── contextual_anomaly_deploy.ipynb <-- Cookbook to deploy the KPIs after training and device creation │   └── contextual_anomaly_train.ipynb  <-- Cookbook to train contextual anomaly model on the data using config └── data                                <-- Raw data files
     ├── Wind_Turbine.csv                <-- Entire sample wind turbine dataset
     ├── Wind_Turbine_test.csv           <-- Unseen test set for inference